nvonbuttlar/mern-todo/README.md

 ## Getting Started

-After forking or downloading the repository, navigate to the server directory and `npm install` to download all dependencies.
+1. After forking or downloading the repository, navigate to the server directory and `npm install` to download all dependencies.
 Once dependencies have been installed type `node index.js` to start the server.

-Next, navigate to the client folder and `npm install` to download all dependencies followed by `npm start` to start the react server.
+2. Navigate to the client folder and `npm install` to download all dependencies followed by `npm start` to start the react server.

 ## Dependencies